SystemsApproach/security/infra.rst

 have seen: a router builds a complete picture of the certificate hierarchy *a priori* in readiness for subsequent routing decisions, rather than checking the validity of certificates as part of establishing a session (as happens in TLS, for example).
+The repositories now become an essential part of our routing infrastructure and must themselves be secured and protected against DoS attacks.

 There is a well-established set of software tools to automate the process of leveraging the RPKI for popular operating systems and